cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/_index.md

       2. Add fields (You will likely have one field for username and one for password)
           - Field Name
           - Field Value
-    - **NOTE**: Currently, the Scans tool only supports login form authentication.
+    - **NOTE**: Currently, the DAST tool only supports login form authentication.

 ![Authenticated Scan](/deepdive/scans/3_AuthenticatedScan.png "Authenticated Scan")<br>

 4. To run a scan, select “Start Scan”
+    1. You also have the ability to schedule a scan at a later time

 ![Start Scan - Targets](/deepdive/scans/4_StartScanTargets.png "Start Scan - Targets")<br>

-5. You have two options to View Results
+5. Once a scan is complete, you have two options to View Results
     1. You can view the results on the target

     ![Target - Scan Results Sample Report](/deepdive/scans/5_TargetScanResultsSampleReport.png "Target - Scan Results Sample Report")<br>